johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-11-debugging-azure-functions-vs-code-mac-os/index.md

 hide_table_of_contents: false
 ---

 VS Code's debugging mechanism for Azure Functions on Mac OS frequently breaks.
-This post documents a approach to get it working.
+This post documents an approach to get it working.

 ![title image reading "Debugging Azure Functions in VS Code on Mac OS" with Docusaurus, SWC and webpack logos](title-image.webp)